Arham-Mian/ATLAS/Day5(28May).md

 rm file1.txt file2.txt file3.txt
 ```

-You can list as many filenames as needed, separated by spaces.
+We can list as many filenames as needed, separated by spaces.

 =============================================================================